TickTeam/guide-tt/ticktick_web_app/where_can_i_redeem_a_ticktick_gift_certificate.md

 ### Where can I redeem a TickTick gift card?

-If you have a TickTick Pro gift code, please redeem it on web:
+If you have a TickTick Pro gift code, please redeem it via TickTick web app:

 1.Click the avatar in the upper-right hand corner of the screen.